keithkjackson/autoshiftv2/README.md

 compliance-channel<String>: default stable

+### LVM Operator

+lvm<bool>: If not set the LVM Operator will not be managed. default false

+lvm-default<bool>: Sets the lvm-operator as the default Storage Class. default 'true'

+lvm-fstype<String>: Options xfs,ext4; default xfs

+lvm-size-percent<Int>: Percentage of the Volume Group to use for the thinpool default 90

+lvm-overprovision-ratio<Int>: default 10

 ### Local Storage Operator

 local-storage<bool>: if not set to true, local storage will not be managed or deployed.